Zoning Board of Appeal

 Residential issues covered in the Zoning Clinic include:

-- extension of floor area to basements and attics,
+- extensions of the floor area to basements and attics

 Commercial issues reviewed in the Zoning Clinic include: